10 Restaurant Review Sites You Need to Be on Right Now

 5. Foursquare

-You might remember Foursquare as a check-in app, but now, it’s one of the best places for restaurant reviews out there.
+You might remember Foursquare as a check-in app, but now, it’s one of the most popular restaurant review sites out there.
 It works similarly to Yelp by helping people find local businesses according to reviews and recommendations.

-Their tool is called a “city guide,” and the people who contribute, “local experts.”
-Foursquare boasts an impressive 75 million tips that can help people find what they’re looking for.
+Their tool is called a "city guide," and the people who contribute are "local experts."
+Foursquare boasts an impressive 75 million tips that can help people find what they're looking for.

 Get access: Go to this page to search for your restaurant on Foursquare and claim it.
 Then, it’s just a matter of filling out your profile and getting access to tools like Analytics to get to know your customers.